jrpotter/notebook/notes/set/trees.md

 %%ANKI
 Basic
 What does it mean for a $k$-ary tree to be complete?
-Back: The last level is not filled but all leaves have the same depth and are leftmost arranged.
+Back: All levels, except maybe the last, are filled.
+All leaves have the same depth and are leftmost arranged.
 Reference: Thomas H. Cormen et al., _Introduction to Algorithms_, Fourth edition (Cambridge, Massachusett: The MIT Press, 2022).
 <!--ID: 1714080353480-->
 END%%